SharePoint/sp-dev-docs/docs/spfx/extensions/basics/tenant-wide-deployment-extensions.md

 ![SharePoint client-side solution scaffolded successfully](../../../images/ext-tenant-wide-clientsideinstance.png)

-**ClientSideInstance.xml** is taken into account in the solution activation at the app catalog if the `skipFeatureDeployment` attribute is set to *true* in the `package-solution.json` file.
+**ClientSideInstance.xml** is taken into account in the solution activation at the App Catalog if the `skipFeatureDeployment` attribute is set to *true* in the `package-solution.json` file.

-This file contains by default following structure. **ClientSideComponentInstance** element instructs SharePoint to add automatically an entry to the Tenant Wide Deployment list when the solution package is added to the app catalog.
+This file contains by default following structure. **ClientSideComponentInstance** element instructs SharePoint to add automatically an entry to the Tenant Wide Deployment list when the solution package is added to the App Catalog.

 ```xml
 <?xml version="1.0" encoding="utf-8"?>